-LEEP, which stands for Loop Electrosurgical Excision Procedure, is a procedure during which your OB-GYN removes genital warts, polyps, and abnormal cells from your vagina or cervix.
-Your OB-GYN may suggest that you undergo a LEEP if your Pap test reveals abnormalities that increase the risk for cancer.
-Knowing what to expect from a LEEP can help you further reduce your risk for developing cancer in the future.
+You might have heard about LEEP.
+However, do you know what it means and how it might affect you?
+During LEEP or Loop Electrosurgical Excision Procedure, your OB-GYN removes genital warts, polyps, and abnormal cells from your vagina or cervix.
+A doctor may suggest that you undergo a LEEP procedure if your Pap test reveals abnormalities that increase the risk for cancer.
+Knowing what to expect from a LEEP can help you further reduce your risk of developing cancer in the future.

-How LEEP is performed
+How is LEEP performed?

 Side effects of LEEP

-LEEP follow-up and aftercare
+LEEP aftercare procedure

 The board-certified physicians at Women’s Care Florida are dedicated to providing the gold-star standard in women’s healthcare.
 Each of our Physician Care Groups has a distinctive style and practice that can be tailored to fit your individual needs.
 For more information about how WCF can help you take care of you, contact us to schedule an appointment.